Savville/PixelPioneers/README.md

 - **Overview**: Brief description of the project.
 - **Figma Links**: The links to Figma designs for pages containing various elements/components will be below.
-- Specific contributors can create ReadMe to specific components if it require extra documentation at the folder level.
+- Specific contributors can create ReadMe to specific components if it require extra documentation at the component level.

 ## Figma Links
 Below is the Figma links for the pages: